Finite Codimensionality Method in Infinite-dimensional Optimization Problems: Further comments

-This implies the estimate \eqref{2**}.
-Meanwhile, if $(G,T,G_0)$ does not fulfill the geometric control condition, then \eqref{2**} will be untrue.
-Indeed, since the system \eqref{31} (with $a=0$) is approximately controllable at $T$ (e.g.,\cite{Laurent}), $\Im(f'(\overline{u}))$ is dense in $X$.
-On the other hand, since the geometric control condition does not hold, the system \eqref{31} (with $a=0$) is not exactly controllable and therefore, $\Im(f'(\overline{u}))$ is not closed.
-This shows that in the case of $a=0$, when the time $T$ is sufficiently large, the closedness of $\Im (f'(\overline{u}))$ is equivalent to the geometric control condition.
-In other words, in this case, the conditions which guarantee the closedness and the finite codimensionality of $\Im(f'(\overline{u}))$ are the same.
+Meanwhile, if $(G,T,G_0)$ does not fulfill the geometric control condition, \eqref{2**} will be untrue.
+Indeed, since the system \eqref{31} (with $a=0$) is approximately controllable at $T$ (e.g.,\cite{Laurent}), $\Im(f'(\bar{u}))$ is dense in $X$.
+On the other hand, since the geometric control condition does not hold, the system \eqref{31} (with $a=0$) is not exactly controllable and therefore, $\Im(f'(\bar{u}))$ is not closed.
+This shows that in the case of $a=0$, when the time $T$ is sufficiently large, the closedness of $\Im (f'(\bar{u}))$ is equivalent to the geometric control condition.
+In this particular instance, the conditions that guarantee the closedness and the finite codimensionality of $\Im(f'(\bar{u}))$ are identical.

-(2) In the general case of $a\in L^\infty(Q)$, if $(G, T, G_0)$ fulfills the geometric control condition, $\Im(f'(\overline{u}))$ is finite codimensional in $X$, which implies the closedness of Im$(f'(\overline{u}))$.
+(2) In the general case of $a\in L^\infty(Q)$, if $(G, T, G_0)$ fulfills the geometric control condition, $\Im(f'(\bar{u}))$ is finite codimensional in $X$, which implies the closedness of Im$(f'(\bar{u}))$.

-As proved in \cite[Proposition 6.2]{LLZ}, the finite codimensionality condition for $\Im(f'(\overline{u}))$ holds true whenever $(G,T,G_0)$ fulfills the geometric control condition.
-However, under the same condition, how to prove the surjectivity of $f'(\overline{u})$ or the estimate (\ref{8-18-eq1}) remains open.
-In addition, at present, how to verify the estimate $(\ref{2**})$ or the closedness of $\Im(f'(\overline{u}))$ directly seems difficult.
+As proved in \cite[Proposition 6.2]{LLZ}, the finite codimensionality condition for $\Im(f'(\bar{u}))$ holds whenever $(G,T,G_0)$ fulfills the geometric control condition.
+However, under the same condition, how to prove the surjectivity of $f'(\bar{u})$ or the estimate (\ref{8-18-eq1}) remains open.
+In addition, at present, how to verify the estimate $(\ref{2**})$ or the closedness of $\Im(f'(\bar{u}))$ directly seems difficult.

 Similar examples can be provided for optimal control problems of other types of partial differential equations, such as heat equations, Schr\"odinger equations, plate equations, etc.